-TORONTO, February 6, 2020 – Kimberly Nugent, an Associate Teaching Professor at the Ontario Tech University, has won the 2019 Status of Women and Equity Award of Distinction, presented by the Ontario Confederation of University Faculty Associations (OCUFA).
-The award, sponsored by OCUFA’s Status of Women and Equity Committee, recognizes faculty whose work has improved the lives and working conditions of academics who are Indigenous, women, racialized, LGBTQ2S+, living with disabilities and/or belong to other historically marginalized groups.
+TORONTO, February 6, 2020 – Kimberly Nugent, an Associate Teaching Professor at the Ontario Tech University, has won the 2019 Equity and Social Justice Committee Award of Distinction, presented by the Ontario Confederation of University Faculty Associations (OCUFA).
+The award, sponsored by OCUFA’s Equity and Social Justice Committee, recognizes faculty whose work has improved the lives and working conditions of academics who are Indigenous, women, racialized, LGBTQ2S+, living with disabilities and/or belong to other historically marginalized groups.

-“Kimberly is a tireless organizer, skilled negotiator, and visionary leader who has fiercely advocated on behalf of the marginalized members of Ontario Tech University’s educational community,” said Kathryn Trevenen, Vice-Chair of OCUFA’s Status of Women and Equity Committee.
+“Kimberly is a tireless organizer, skilled negotiator, and visionary leader who has fiercely advocated on behalf of the marginalized members of Ontario Tech University’s educational community,” said Kathryn Trevenen, Vice-Chair of OCUFA’s Equity and Social Justice Committee.
 “Her leadership has been central to the substantive and impressive gains made by teaching-stream faculty at the university.”

 Kimberly has championed an equity agenda through her many years of work at Ontario Tech University.
 Her first accomplishment was to organize and certify teaching-stream faculty at the university, individuals who are disproportionately women and educators from equity-seeking groups.
 As a Grievance Officer for the UOIT Faculty Association, she continued to defend the equity and rights of members, and soon became the first teaching-stream faculty member to serve as the faculty association’s Chief Negotiator and later President – laying the foundations for teaching-stream faculty at Ontario Tech University to make substantial gains under her leadership.